689/K2P3Toolkit/README.md

 ##WIP: CURRENTLY CONVERTING FOR KINECT 2 + PROCESSING 3

+This is not currently intended for general use/distribution.

 #Kinect Projector Toolkit

 Processing library for calibrating a kinect and a projector together, such that projected image is automatically aligned to the physical space it is projecting onto, facilitating the projection of images onto moving bodies and surfaces.